arras-energy/gridlabd-template/README.md

 +- <COUNTRYn>/
 ~~~

-# Publishing Templates
+# Template Catalogs

-Each organization must be listed in the `.orgs` file to be scanned by the `template` subcommand, e.g., `US/CA/SLAC` is listed.
-There is no provision for a hierarchy.

-Each template must be listed in the organization's `.index` file.

 Each file in a template must be listed in the template's `.catalog` file.
-The format is
+The catalog format is

 ~~~
 <FILE1>:a=<PERMISSIONS>